Corbin Carroll Player Props: Diamondbacks vs. Braves

 - The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks third in the league.

-- The Braves' 3.69 team ERA ranks sixth across all MLB pitching staffs.
+- The Braves have a 3.68 team ERA that ranks fifth among all MLB pitching staffs.

-- Braves pitchers combine to give up 51 home runs (0.9 per game), the second-fewest in baseball.
+- Braves pitchers combine to give up the second-fewest home runs in baseball (51 total, 0.9 per game).

-- The righty last pitched on Saturday against the Philadelphia Phillies, when he threw 5 1/3 innings, allowing two earned runs while giving up seven hits.
+- The right-hander last pitched on Sunday against the Philadelphia Phillies, when he went six innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.